KHP-Informatics/DNAscan/README.md

 #### Fungi

-Copy and paste in your command line the following commands to download the whole NCBI database of complete bacterial genome (this might take a long time)
+Copy and paste in your command line the following commands to download the whole NCBI database of complete fungi genomes

 ```bash
 mkdir /path/to/wherever/fungi_db